 Bootstrapping will encourage you to be more cost-effective because your personal assets are at stake and there is a sense of freedom in being so self-sufficient.
-Think carefully and consider all avenues and any potential personal ramifications of inserting too many personal savings into a business.
+Think carefully and consider all avenues and any potential personal ramifications of inserting too many personal savings into a business at the start-up stage.

 With the help of invoice financing, you can receive an advance of up to 100% of an invoice value that is owed to you by customers.
 This is not technically considered a loan because you and your business have already earned the money – you’re simply waiting on the customer to pay the amount.